 - Opportunity to apply for additional funding from the Lois Roth Foundation.
 (This funding is applied for after arrival to Finland.)

 - Alumni network and activities provided for the grantees of the Fulbright Finland Foundation programs.

 Education loan deferment: While on a Fulbright in Finland, U.S. Student grantees have often been able to .
 Fulbright grants usually fall under the Graduate Fellowship deferment category.
 Grantee should confirm this with the lending institution.

 Alumni who successfully complete the Fulbright U.S. Student Program are eligible for 12 months of non-competitive eligibility (NCE) hiring status within the federal government, with the possibility of extensions if certain criteria are met.

-The award competition is open to U.S. students who hold minimum Bachelor's degree.
+The award competition is open to U.S. students who hold a minimum Bachelor's degree.
 Academically talented graduating seniors may also apply before having the degree in hand.
-The grant is aimed for students who wish to complete a full master’s degree at the University of Jyväskylä.
+The grant is aimed at students who wish to complete a full master’s degree at the University of Jyväskylä.

 Fulbright-University of Jyväskylä Graduate Award has a dual application procedure: The Fulbright grant competition and admission to the university.

 The Fulbright Grant Competition